Bins a spectrum by just integrating over the pixel edges. ## Note that this will change a flux density to a flux. import sys sys.path.append('../../Wrapper/') sys.path.append('../../Plotters/') sys.path.append('kcorrect_python_rewrite/') sys.path.append('../../Utilities/') import Utilities import k_

 We should be clear about the expectations. of the function.
 Although we've talked about this before, I'd like to be clear about it on public record.
 The integration practically will produce something that is slightly different from the original function: the new function is integrated on very small intervals, such that the units originally are photons/Angstrom, and then they become photons; the interval sizes are non-negligible, so the function shouldn't be exactly the same, but close.

-#2 Updated by Ben Hambrecht about 7 years ago
+#2 Updated by Ben Hambrecht over 7 years ago

 Noted.
 This is also why I'd like a clear documentation of the variables and their units in SGSO.